RonIovine/pshell/README.md

 ##### 4. pshellAggregatiorDemo ('C' and Python)
 This shows an example UDP/Unix interactive client that can control several remote pshell servers in one interactive session.
-Note that this is different than the generic pshellAggregator client program in that this is a custom aggregator by where the servers being aggregated are tpically hardcoded.
+Note that this is different than the generic pshellAggregator client program in that this is a custom aggregator by where the servers being aggregated are typically hardcoded.
 This can be useful for creating a client that might hide certain commands from individual servers and create 'meta' commands that consist of several discrete commands to several different servers.